Essential Tips for Heating Concrete in Winter

 • To protect concrete from temperature drops and quick evaporation (due to wind) it is ideal to use windbreaks.

 • Enclosed heating is a very useful protection method.
-These can be made of anything; but the best protection occurs from using electric heaters.
+There are many types of enclosed heating, but the best protection occurs by using electric heaters.

 3. Curing Process